Kilian/fromscratch/README.md

 	<a href="http://codemirror.net/">CodeMirror</a> and
 	<a href="https://github.com/chentsulin/electron-react-boilerplate">Electron-react-boilerplate</a>.

-Thanks to @bittersweet for helping me set up IPC to work around a particularly nasty bug, and @chentsulin for the electron-react-boilerplate.
+Thanks to @bittersweet for helping me set up IPC to work around a particularly nasty bug, @chentsulin for the electron-react-boilerplate, and @ctrauma for the portable bits.